 The clientele at a bar is one of the more reliable indicators of its actual quality.
 A room full of tourists alone suggests the programme is coasting on location.
 A room of industry professionals only suggests the experience hasn't translated beyond an insider circuit.
 Le Mirza's mix, specifically described as locals, families, tourists, and regulars, is the composition that signals a bar has found genuine traction with its neighbourhood rather than positioning itself for a single demographic.

 Nantes' central arrondissements have become increasingly interesting for exactly this kind of venue.
 The city has a resident population that takes its eating and drinking seriously, a strong student presence, and enough inbound tourism to support a range of formats.
 On Rue Châteaubriand, the address places Le Mirza in a part of the city that benefits from foot traffic without being entirely dependent on it.
-The regulars are there because the bar has earned them, not because there was no alternative nearby.
+The regulars are there because the bar has earned its place in the neighbourhood.

 For comparison within the Loire-Atlantic region, venues like Divine Comédie and Oceania Hôtel de France Nantes occupy different positions on the Nantes bar spectrum.
 Hotel bars tend to serve a transient clientele and price accordingly; independent bars like Le Mirza answer to their neighbourhood first.
 That accountability tends to produce a tighter, more considered offer over time.